Your First Visit

 If it's your first visit then it's probably best to turn up around 9.25am.
 If you are driving then you'll be pleased to hear that there is plenty of free parking in the car park next to the Church building.

-You'll be greeted at the door by our welcoming team who will direct you to your seating and give you any advice you need about social distancing, etc.
+You'll be greeted at the door by our welcoming team who will direct you to your seating and give you any advice you need about keeping covid safe, etc.

 What should I wear?